zarillion/handynotes-plugins/README.md

 This repository hosts *all* of our HandyNotes plugins.
 Since they all share the same core code and features, it made sense to keep them in a single repository instead of individual ones.
 This means the repository cannot be cloned directly into your addons directory; the files won't be in the places WoW expects.

-> We recommend using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/about) to work on the project.
-It makes it *much* easier to install the Python and Lua language dependencies needed to install, lint and test the project.
-See this [wiki page](https://github.com/zarillion/handynotes-plugins/wiki/Installing-with-WSL) for more information
+> We recommend using a [dev container](https://containers.dev/) to work on the project.
+It makes it *much* easier to setup the dependencies needed to install, lint and test the project.
+See this [wiki page](https://github.com/zarillion/handynotes-plugins/wiki/Setup-with-Dev-Container) for more information

 The `install.py` script can be used to install your clone of this repository into your `Interface/AddOns` directory.
 It will create symbolic links to directories and files in the source tree for each plugin.
 After installation, a `/reload` is all that is needed after editing a file to see the changes reflected in game.

 ```
-~/handynotes-plugins$ python scripts/install.py --help
+~/handynotes-plugins$ python3 scripts/install.py --help
 usage: install.py [-h] [-c] [-u] Path\To\Interface\AddOns

 Install all HandyNotes plugins defined in this project for development.